Barbiturate Overdose: Symptoms, Effects, and Risks

-In the event that someone suspects a barbiturate or mixed overdose involving barbiturates, they should contact 911 immediately, especially in the event of any breathing problems.
+In the event of a suspected barbiturate or polydrug overdose, call 911 immediately, especially in the event of any breathing problems.
 The presence of medical professionals on the scene can improve the chances of surviving the overdose, which can be deadly.
-One can also contact the National Poison Control Center (1-800-222-1222) for further instructions.

-Keeping a person suspected of an overdose immobilized on a soft surface is recommended to avoid injury.
-Knowing whether or not an individual mixed a barbiturate with an opioid can be helpful for professionals when they arrive on the scene, as naloxone may be a viable immediate treatment.
-This drug can help the person regain consciousness and reverse the effects of an opioid overdose.
-Those who experience a barbiturate overdose may need the assistance of a breathing machine until the drug exits their system completely.
+Knowing whether or not an individual mixed a barbiturate with an opioid can be helpful for medical professionals to know when they arrive on the scene, as naloxone may be a viable immediate treatment.10 Naloxone is a drug that can help the person regain consciousness and reverse the effects of an opioid overdose, although naloxone cannot reverse a barbiturate-induced coma.

 For someone who is physically dependent on barbiturates or who are using barbiturates in addition to alcohol and/or opioids, withdrawal can be a painful and dangerous process and typically requires medical assistance.

 Detox should be done in a rehabilitation treatment facility that includes 24-hour monitoring by medical professionals.
 Doctors will start by tapering drug dosages in an effort to fully wean someone off barbiturates.7 After tapering off, patients will then begin cognitive behavioral therapy (CBT).7 According to the U.S. National Library of Medicine CBT examines the connection between feelings, thoughts, and behaviors, and how those in recover are influenced by the substance they are addicted to.11